-Attendance of SEND pupils for the academic year averaged at 93.1% (this includes children at SEN Support and with EHCPs and this includes one SEND child who was on a partial timetable).
-In order to maintain and continue to promote this high level of attendance in school an attendance officer from Clennell Education Solutions, Claire Gardner, has been employed by the school for the equivalent of one hour per fortnight.
+Attendance of SEND pupils at SEND support level was at 95.7%.
+For pupils with an EHCP, attendance was 86.7% (which includes one pupil on a partial timetable).
+In order to maintain and continue to promote this high level of attendance in school, an attendance officer from Clennell Education Solutions, Jan Gherkin, has been employed by the school for the equivalent of one hour per fortnight.
 This time allows for direct work to be conducted with families who may need additional support with school attendance, as well as overseeing monitoring work of specific groups and individuals.